-One Special Protection Area (SPA) and one Special Area of Conservation (SAC) are located within 2km of the scheme, and one Site of Special Scientific interest (SSSI) is located within 300m of the scheme extent (SiteLink).
+A desktop study using NatureScot Sitelink (SiteLink) has identified one Special Protection Area (SPA) and one Special Area of Conservation (SAC) as well as a Site of Special Scientific Interest (SSSI) located within 300m of the scheme extent.

-Loch Lomond Woods SAC and Glen Falloch Woods SSSI consist of numerous woodlands.
-These sites overlap, with the nearest areas to the scheme located approximately 200m east and 270m north of the bridge respectively.
+Loch Lomond Woods SAC and Glen Falloch Woods SSSI overlap, and both sites lie approximately 140m north of the scheme at their closest.

-Glen Etive and Glen Fyne SPA (EU Site Code: UK9020307) lies to the north and west of the scheme, approximately 260m at its closest point.
-The SPA is separated from the scheme by areas of woodland and the railway line.
+Glen Etive and Glen Fyne Special Protection Area (SPA) is located to the north of the scheme, approximately 200m distant, separated from the scheme by areas of woodland and the railway line to the north.